 Clevercast makes it easy to produce multilingual live streams from these in-browser studios, using Translate@Home for Remote Simultaneous Interpretation (RSI).
 You only need to set Clevercast’s RTMP URL and stream key in your in-browser studio.

 We have found that StreamYard and other in-browser studios send their RTMP broadcasts from servers in the US (even if you are located in Europe or elsewhere).
 We therefore recommend using our US ingest hub for broadcasts from Streamyard to avoid possible issues with an intercontinental broadcast.
 Let us know in advance, and we’ll make sure the US ingest hub is set up for your account.

 Advantage of in-browser studios

 For virtual presentations, conferences and town hall meetings they have become a worthy alternative to meeting platforms such as Zoom and Microsoft Teams.
-Moreover, they give you more control over the look and feel of you video and are able to broadcast a higher video quality.
+Moreover, they give you more control over the look and feel of you video and allow you to to broadcast a higher video quality.

 Like Zoom, you need a paid subscription in order to broadcast to a custom RTMP address.
 But unlike Zoom, no watermark will be added to your broadcast when you have a paid subscription.

-Clevercast Translate@Home allows you to translate the incoming broadcast to as many languages you want.
+Clevercast Translate@Home allows you to translate the incoming broadcast into as many languages as you want.
 You can add the multilingual live stream to your site by embedding Clevercast player, allowing your viewers to select their preferred language in the player and listen to it (see demo).

 For more info, see the Clevercast Translate@Home product page.